Investigating and Remediating Mold

 People most likely to be susceptible to some of the effects of mold include those with respiratory problems such as allergies or asthma, a compromised immune system, or the elderly and the very young.
 MDH recommends that anyone who is concerned that they may have health problems due to mold, see a medical professional experienced in such matters.

-The Minnesota Department of Health does not recommend mold testing during the initial efforts to respond to a potential mold problem.
+The MDH oes not recommend mold testing during the initial efforts to respond to a potential mold problem.
 Furthermore, in the department's opinion, there is no practical, health-based reason to test any visible mold found in a school.
 MDH considers any active or visible mold growth as a potential health hazard that should be properly corrected as soon as possible.

 MDH recommends that school staff rely mainly, at least initially, on the most practical investigation methods appropriate for the situation.
 The mold investigation guidance describes techniques for identifying conditions in need of intervention, including collecting building history and occupant observations, performing visual and odor assessments, using appropriate moisture diagnostics, minimally investigative inspection of suspected areas and mold testing (but only if necessary and when it can be done properly).
 When it is done properly, mold testing can be a useful tool to help find and assess areas needing correction.
 It can also be a valuable part of evaluating the success of clean up efforts.